CILEx Board Members

 Earlier in his career, Chris held senior HR roles in Diageo and Cadbury Schweppes, before becoming the first non-academic Dean of Henley Business School.
 He is still its Emeritus Dean.
 A noted columnist and broadcaster, his book ‘The Cult of the Leader’ won the CMI/British Library ‘Management Book of the Year’ prize in 2012.

-Professor Stephen Lee, Chair of Education Board & Chair of External Relations Committee
+Professor Stephen Lee, Chair of Education Board, External Relations Committee and CILEx Law School Safeguarding Committee

 Stephen is currently a Professor at Cass Business School.
 He has held Senior Management and Chief Executive position’s within the non-profit, commercial and academic communities including Henley and South Bank Business Schools, Bath Spa University and CentreForum (the Liberal Think Tank).